Zong massacre: Zong

+The ship that later became known as Zong was a square stern ship of 110 tons burthen owned by the Dutch company Middelburgsche Commercie Compagnie who in 1777 were operating it as slave ship from Middelburg, Netherlands to deliver enslaved Africans to the Dutch colony of Surinam in South America.
+It was at that time named Zorgue or, according to some sources, Zorg.

-In early March 1781, the master of William purchased Zong on behalf of a syndicate of Liverpool merchants, which included Edward Wilson, George Case, James Aspinall and William, James and John Gregson.
-William Gregson had an interest in 50 slaving voyages between 1747 and 1780; he also served as mayor of Liverpool in 1762.
+On 10 February 1781, during the Fourth Anglo-Dutch War, Zorg was captured by the British 16-gun brig HMS Alert, who took it on to Cape Coast Castle (in modern day Ghana), the regional headquarters of the Royal African Company, arriving on 26 February.
+In early March, the master of one of the ships there, the William, purchased Zorg on behalf of a syndicate of Liverpool merchants including Edward Wilson, George Case, James Aspinall and William, James and John Gregson.
+Gregson, who had served as mayor of Liverpool in 1762, had an interest in 50 slaving voyages between 1747 and 1780.
 By the end of his life, vessels in which Gregson had a financial stake had carried 58,000 Africans to slavery in the Americas.

-Zong was paid for with bills of exchange and the 244 slaves already on board were part of the transaction.
-The ship was not insured until after it started its voyage.
-The insurers, another syndicate from Liverpool, underwrote the ship and its slaves for up to £8,000, approximately half the slaves's potential market value.
-The remaining risk was borne by the owners.
+Zorg, renamed Zong by its British owners, was paid for with bills of exchange, the 244 slaves already on board forming part of the transaction.
+Only after the ship had started its voyage was insurance obtained.
+Another syndicate from Liverpool underwrote the ship and its slaves for £8,000, approximately half the slaves' potential market value, with the remaining risk being borne by the owners.